robtweed/ewdGateway/README.md

 ## Specifying a Node.js Handler for a Specified Message Type

+If you've sent a message from the browser, you can opt to handle it within the ewdGateway Node.js process.

-Add the method inside the ewdGateway module's start call-back function by extending the gateway.messageHandler object, eg:
+Simply add the method that will handle the message type inside the ewdGateway module's start call-back function by extending the gateway.messageHandler object, eg:

       var ewd = require('ewdGateway');
       var params = {database:'gtm', httpPort: 8080, poolSize: 5, startWebserver: true};